Understanding how to sell gold to get yourself the best price is a key skill you need now that you have worked so hard to find your gold.

 Go to E Bay type in "gold nuggets" and look at the prices that people are asking for and often receiving for small gold nuggets.

-Make sure you have a sharply focussed photograph of the nugget with some perspective of size such as a graduated ruler when you are offering it for sale via EBAY in Australia or overseas such as USA where natural, Australian nuggets do get a premium if they are good.
+Make sure you have a sharply focussed photograph of the nugget with some perspective of size such as a graduated ruler when you are offering to sell gold via EBAY in Australia or overseas.

 You also need to read up on EBAY security so you protect the transaction and value by insurance and getting the money in the bank before you send it anywhere.,